lipsumar/fetch-script/README.md

   [posts] = /sample/posts?user={@.id}
 ```

 Right after assigning a resource, a sub-assignment can be made.
-The previously assigned var will be used as a loop (in this case `users`) and will execute the sub-assignment for each item.
+The previously assigned variable will be used as a loop (in this case `users`) and will execute the sub-assignment for each item.
 The expression in `{}` is javascript where `@` represents the current item in the loop.

 The example above is the same as: